 training program in a hematology-oncology related field.

 As the world's largest professional Society of hematologists, the American Society of Hematology provides many awards and programs to support hematologists in all stages of their careers and to honor those who have helped to advance the field of hematology.

 As part of its continuous effort to provide valuable opportunities to international hematologists, ASH has established the International Post-Doctoral Fellows (IPDF) Program.
 This program allows post-doctoral fellows to access valuable ASH resources at no charge for up to four years.

-This extensive list of hematology grant opportunities is being provided as a service by the ASH Trainee Council to aid trainees in their search for grant information.
-However, ASH does not endorse any of the information or Web links contained in this document and is not responsible for the content of external Web sites.
-This list is updated bi-annually by the ASH Trainee Council at their April and December meetings.
+An extensive list of hematology grant opportunities provided as a service by the ASH Trainee Council to aid trainees in their search for grant information.

 - Case Studies for Fellows

 Case Studies are board-style questions with explanations and links to related articles featured in TraineE-News, an e-newsletter that is sent to hematology trainees on a quarterly basis.

 Explore additional career-development resources and articles of interest for hematology fellows.

 - ASH Trainee Council